typelevel/typelevel.github.com/collections/_posts/2024-03-10-code-of-conduct.md

 ### As an affiliate project maintainer, what should I expect?
 All affiliate projects are expected to adopt the Typelevel Code of Conduct.
 We will open pull requests to update each affiliate project's `CODE_OF_CONDUCT` file.
+If there are any concerns, we are available for discussion and we encourage affiliate maintainers to please reach out.
-If a project chooses not to adopt the Typelevel Code of Conduct, they can close the PR, and we'll handle removing the project from the affiliate project list.
+Ultimately, if a project chooses not to adopt the Typelevel Code of Conduct, maintainers can close the PR, and we'll handle removing the project from the affiliate project list.
 This is totally fine and we support your choices!
 We believe open source developers are free to choose the projects they contribute to and the communities they support ♥